Skip to Content

 GOOGLE_CLIENT_SECRET=your-google-client-secret

-Email Configuration (Optional)
+Email Configuration (Optional):

 Required for sending system emails, notifications, and user communications: